Pilot passed out in cockpit, police say he was drunk

 Budget airline Sunwing apologized for their pilot's behavior and commended the rest of the crew for their diligence in handling what they described as a "very unfortunate matter."

-Sunwing said the plane took off a short time after with a different pilot.
+Sunwing said the plane took off a short time later with a different pilot.

+Stacey said Transport Canada will investigate, and more charges could apply.
+"He won't be flying anytime soon."